Street food has taken off over recent years because of these 12 advantages……

 Eating together has to be one of the most social things as humans we do and has the power to bring people and cultures together.

-At communal street food markets, you are more likely to hang out and chat to the people around you when you have a cluster of food trucks stalls together.
+At communal street food markets, you are more likely to hang out and chat with the people around you when you have a cluster of food trucks stalls together.

 Add music or entertainment to the mix and you have a winning combination!